wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### No New Function

-### Never use the Function constructor to create a new function.
+Never use the Function constructor to create a new function.

 eslint: [`no-new-func`](https://eslint.org/docs/rules/no-new-func)